 Looked-after children are those receiving care because of a court order or by voluntary agreement with the parents.
 This can be for a variety of reasons, including abuse, neglect and family issues relating to the parents' ability to care for the child.

-Looked-after children and young people with SEND usually receive specialist help from the Looked After Children Education and Health Team.
+Looked-after children and young people with SEND usually receive specialist help from the Shropshire Virtual School.

 Children’s Occupational Therapy Team

 Support via an assessment for equipment and potential adaptations within the home can be requested through the Children’s Occupational Therapy Team.
 Children’s Occupational Therapists assess children and their parents/carers to offer help, advice, safety and support in the home through the provision of equipment and or adaptations to ensure safety, maximise mobility and promote independence.

 Children and young people are referred through Compass to await allocation of an OT for assessment.
 Cases that are deemed higher end are put as a priority.
 This is based on our threshold document.
 Referrals can be self-referral from the young person or their family or other professionals or voluntary workers who have the family’s permission to refer the child/young person for support.

 It is expected that prior to receiving an assessment, parents/carers will have already undertaken reasonable measures to keep their child safe, as would be expected for any child.
 The Occupational Therapy Team will not provide items which are aimed at general home safety for children.
 These items include; standard baby/video monitors, window locks (e.g. Penkid Lockable Safety Window Restrictor), cupboard locks (e.g. Whatlock Magnetic locks) and bolts/locks on doors, which are readily available for purchase.